bhaecker/feasibility-study-ML-on-ECC/README.md

 # feasibility-study-ML-on-ECC
 ## Problem
 Many cryptography protocols utilize functions, which are easy to compute in one direction, but are hard to compute in the other direction.
-Such functions are called *One-way functions*.
-Despite the wide use of one-way functions in cryptography it is an open problem, if they really exist or if the algorithm to compute the *hard* direction, is just not found yet.
+Such functions are called *one-way functions*.
+Despite the wide use of one-way functions in cryptography, it is an open problem, if they really exist or if the algorithm to compute the *hard* direction, is just not found yet.
 ## Idea
 We would like to use ... .
 For that we state the hypothesis (1), that the inverse function, which computes the hard direction, is not random, but exhibits certain patterns.
 If this is the case, we state another hypothesis (2), which says, that modern machine learning approaches, should reveal these patterns.
-In order to pre-test our hypotheses, we look into one famous one-way function, namely the *multiplication on a ellipctic curve*.
+Within the scope of a feasibility study of utilizing the correctness of these hypotheses, we look into one famous one-way function, namely the *multiplication on a ellipctic curve*.
 The hard, inverse operation is *division on a ellipctic curve*.
 In cryptography protocols the elliptic curve is generated over a very large field.
-For the pre-testing we use elliptic curves over much smaller fields, but keep in mind to generalize our approaches to much larger fields.
+For our experiments, we use elliptic curves over much smaller fields, but keep in mind to generalize our approaches to much larger fields.

 ## ECC